-Modern Game Design Process: Pre to Postproduction
+Modern Game Design Process: Pre to Post Production

-Every great game should start with one thing — a clear vision.
+When thinking about the game design process, every great game should start with one thing — a clear vision.
 A vision that can be carried through the project is more important than any other aspects of the game design process.

 For some projects, the game design process starts with outlining this vision in a game design document (GDD).
 The purpose of this document is to organize ideas and teams to help keep everyone aligned as they develop.

 But this is where a lot of teams can struggle.
 Projects that are managed with documents only do so much to express a vision.
 They don’t evolve fast enough.
 In today’s world, Agile teams need their processes to match their quick pace.
 And game design docs can quickly become outdated as you prototype and play.

 You need a way to transport and evolve your vision throughout the game development process.
 So how can you transform your vision into a must-play game?

 We'll walk you through a game design process that basically consists of 5 steps:

 Need a Planning Tool with an On-Prem Hosting Option?

 Hansoft Agile planning software offers both cloud and on-prem hosting.
 And it's free for small teams.